 Madison Furniture is committed to incorporating environmental sustainability in all our business practices and manufacturing processes.
 We feel it is important to provide well-designed furniture in the most environmentally-responsible way possible.

-Strength, durability and tailored to meet the standards of a piece you would want in your own home.
 We build our product to withstand the strenuous environment of the contract world.
-Using high grade foams and Oregon grown Alder we want our products to look and feel as good on day one as they do several years down the road.
+Our furniture offers strength and durability, and is tailored to meet the needs of use.
+Hospitality?
+Durability.
+Home use?
+Comfort.
+Senior?
+Ease and easy-clean.
+We use high grade foams and Oregon-grown Alder so that our products to look and feel as good from day one to several years down the road.

-We love a challenge.
+We love a challenge here at Madison!
 Do you have a concept or product you want to build?
 Bring it to us.
 Our product line and knowledge has expanded over the years because of our willingness to learn and develop new pieces.
-Because of the nature of custom furniture, quantity is always your friend in aiding in development costs.
-Don’t let that deter your desires to see a piece built.
-We will look at anything and let you know if we can or can’t build it!
+We will look at anything and let you know how we can build it.

 Robert Cohns, President

-In 1999 Madison was introduced to the contract world when it started building furniture for Hospitality which later became one of the primary markets.
-By 2010, Madison was building contract furniture for the senior living community and by 2015 had completed over 150 projects for Emeritus Senior living before they were eventually bought out by Brookdale.
-Now heavily in the contract world, that is where Madison planned to stay.
+Madison met the contract world in 1999 when we started building furniture for the hospitality industry, which became one of the primary markets.
+By 2010, Madison built contract furniture for the senior living community and by 2015, we had completed over 150 projects for Emeritus Senior living, who is now Brookdale.
+Madison Furniture is now heavily rooted in world of contract furniture.

-Today Madison is almost strictly contract, building furniture for Hospitality, Senior living, Universities, Office, and various other commercial businesses.
+Today, Madison is almost strictly contract, building furniture for hospitality, senior living, universities, office space, and various other commercial businesses.